Freedom of movement is a fundamental right in the EU. But the UK and some other countries are concerned about the existing rules.

-The EU's Justice Commissioner Viviane Reding told students in Belgium recently: "Today, as European citizens... you can travel 3,000km (1,860 miles) across Europe - from Vilnius in Lithuania to Valencia in Spain - without once stopping at a border."
+The EU's outgoing Justice Commissioner Viviane Reding told students in Belgium last year: "Today, as European citizens... you can travel 3,000km (1,860 miles) across Europe - from Vilnius in Lithuania to Valencia in Spain - without once stopping at a border."

 Freedom of movement helps to fill job vacancies in many EU countries and gives employers a wider talent pool, the Commission argues.
 Germany, resilient in the euro crisis, is proving a magnet for jobseekers from recession-hit countries like Spain, Italy and Greece.

 Europe's football clubs are among those who have benefited from the freedom of professionals to move.

 What is the UK position?

 The UK government champions the single market and wants barriers to trade in the services sector removed, as services account for about 75% of total EU gross domestic product (GDP) and most of the jobs in Europe.

 Free movement of labour is fundamental to a functioning single market, and is seen as one of the great strengths of the US economy.